ansible/pinakes/README.md

 ## About credentials

-When the catalog-app starts up it creates the required roles, policies, scopes, permissions (optionally groups and users) by using an ansible collection.
+When the pinakes starts up it creates the required roles, policies, scopes, permissions (optionally groups and users) by using an ansible collection.
 The roles, policies, scopes and permissions are defined in the collection.
 The optional group and user data is stored in tools/keycloak_setup/dev.yml

 For ease of development as part of the keycloak setup we create the following groups